 Figure 2: Tainted stringsort Code

 are shared in unchecked regions.
-For example, we copy the checked pointer data to the tainted pointer tp at Figure 3 line 26, and input the tainted pointer to the unchecked function at line 34.
+For example, we copy the checked pointer data to the tainted pointer tp in Figure 3, line 26, and input the tainted pointer to the unchecked function at line 34.
 At line 8, even if statement might crash, since tainted pointers are stored in the sandboxed heap, it can be recovered.
 At line 37, the use of a tainted pointer in a checked region requires a verification on it.
-This is handled by inserting additional checks and creating exception handling before the use by the CHECKEDCBOX compiler.
+This is managed by inserting additional checks and creating exception handling before the use by the CHECKEDCBOX compiler.
 Thus, the checked pointer p is safely used at line 38.

-In CHECKEDCBOX, we prove the non-crashing theorem;
+In CHECKEDCBOX, we prove the non-crashing theorem

-.i.e, any well-typed CHECKEDCBOX program program can never crash due to spatial safety violations.
+i.e, any well-typed CHECKEDCBOX program can never crash due to spatial safety violations.

 Formalism Function Pointers.
 In C, manipulating function pointers is a major way of implementing high order func-